-In this day of healthy living, sugar has been getting a bad rap due to its high level of calories, increasing the chances of getting diabetes, heart disease and – you guessed it - gaining weight!
+In this day of healthy living, sugar has been getting a bad rap due to its high level of calories, increasing the chances of developing health issues.

 Calories are calories, and not that sugar calories are more fattening.
 They just tend to, uh, pack a punch.
 For those with a sweet tooth (don’t we all?), keeping your paws off sugary treats is a hard ask, and more so when it seems like there is no delicious alternative that comes close.
 So, in a bid to stay healthy (and rub off the guilt), many are opting for things sugar-free: sugar-free gum, sugar-free soda, sugar-free chocolate; no-sugar ice cream even.
 Artificial sweeteners for their part are popping up at a faster rate than you can say cake.
 In truth, they might be helping to keep you in those skinny jeans, but a good deal of these sugar substitutes are actually worse than the real thing.